-Please note that Natural England reserves the right to provide further comments on the environmental assessment of the plan beyond this SEA/SA screening stage, should the responsible authority seek our views on the scoping or environmental report stages.
+Natural England reserves the right to provide further advice on the environmental assessment of the plan.
 This includes any third party appeal against any screening decision you may make.
+If a SEA is required, Natural England must be consulted at the scoping and environmental report stages.